Dragonmystic707/exalted-reincarnated/docs/System.md

 considered effort to fulfill it, damn the consequences.

-A character Limit Breaking does not lose their faculties, nor do they forget their Intimacies–but those are simply *secondary* to their Great Curse.
+A character Limit Breaking does not lose their faculties, nor do they forget their Intimacies--but those are simply *secondary* to their Great Curse.
 Often they will use convoluted and strange reasoning to justify their actions.